danielslabo/835Parser/README.md

 For stand alone usage on Windows, download and unzip the 835FileParser.zip file and run as desired.

+To Run:

+1. Specify the Open location containing files to parse
+2. Specify the desired results file output location
+3. Optionally, change the default ".835" file pattern to a desired file pattern
+    - Files will qualify for parsing if they contain or end with the indicated file pattern

+From the Settings menu:

+- Toggle whether subsequent program runs append the results to the initial run's results.
+- Toggle whether the program should search in subdirectories of the specified open location, for files matching the file pattern

+[My Image] (danielslabo.github.com/835FileParser/img/screenshot1.jpg)

 ### Strip835GUI.py

 Run as a direct python program via shell.
 Offers a GUI for a user to specify the source directory and also the output dircetory.
 Allows a user to specify the file pattern to use as well.
 Uses associated ico and png files.